vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 has become more and more intermittent over time, and what is left can be a little difficult to separate from the anal swelling.
 I'll take stock of it again once the anal swelling is more substantially healed.

+## 2024-10-24

+There was a recurence of a larger level of abdominal discomfort after my evening meal, where I had a freshly made potatoes/tomatoes/peas/kale prep.
+I feel like the tomatoes and potatoes were responsible for the acid feel and resistant starch feel respectively.
+Interestingly, peas, that I would previously implicate as FODMAPs, didn't feel like a contributor.

+I also had stronger bowel pressure than usual the next morning.
+However, after bowel movement, things seemed fine.

+It could be that one of the potatoes or tomatoes had a bit of spoilage and my body was just complaining about it.